butterfill/love-logic-server/love-logic-server/README.md

 ```

 There are also exercises involving translations to and from a first-order language, and evaluating
 sentences or arguments in a possible situation you specify.
-(See logic-ex.butterfill.com for further examples.)
+(See logic-ex.butterfill.com for examples.)

-It's possible to set up a set of exercises linked to lecture topics (e.g. logic-1.butterfill.com).
+It's possible to link a set of exercises to a series of lectures (e.g. logic-1.butterfill.com).

 If students to specify a tutor, that tutor can monitor their progress, add comments, grade exercises that aren’t automatically graded and answer requests for help.

+For exercises that aren’t automatically graded, tutors’ grades and comments are stored (against hashes of the answers) and automatically applied to future answers.

-(c) Stephen A. Butterfill 2015
+(c) Stephen A. Butterfill 2015.
 All rights reserved.
 Contact me if you want to use this code.